Can you still get pregnant with PCOS?

 Eat a healthy diet

-Insulin is also fundamental to managing the high levels of androgens or testosterone
+Insulin is also fundamental to managing the high levels of androgens or testosterone.

 in your body, as when you have PCOS your ovaries are more sensitive to insulin and this results in them producing too much testosterone.